 All About Hurricanes

 There’s no stopping hurricane season, but Glades Electric Cooperative will be prepared for whatever the season has in store.
 The opening day of the season is June 1st and will continue until the end of November.
-After life-altering storm seasons in 2004 and 2005, GEC learned the importance of organization, motivation, and preparation in our efforts to restore our members’ power as quickly and safely as possible.
-Last year, GEC employees and members alike were fortunate to have a quiet storm season, free from hurricanes!
+After life-altering storm seasons in 2004, 2005, and 2017 GEC learned the importance of organization, motivation, and preparation in our efforts to restore our members’ power as quickly and safely as possible.

 Rest assured that each season we are hoping for the best but preparing for the worst!
 We are looking out for our members and working hard to be ready should disaster strike.
 Emergency kits are very important in times of disaster.
 Here is a list of six basic areas that you should prepare.